Education

 Tracing life through Craft, Nature and City

 Taking water, the basis of all life, as a through-line, we explore Kyoto and its watershed from multiple perspectives, including culture, forests, infrastructure, distribution, social structure, and industry.
-Our experienced navigators, along with an esteemed cast of practitioners across an array of cultural practices provide experiences that transcend the fixed perspectives of modern society.

 Aims of the program